Emredost/MouseTracking/docs/GazeMouseTrackingIntegration.md

 # Integrated Mouse and Gaze Tracking System

-This document explains the advanced gaze tracking component that has been integrated with the mouse tracking system.
-The integration allows for synchronous tracking of both mouse movements and eye gaze, providing valuable insights into the relationship between visual attention and mouse control.
+This document explains the gaze tracking component that has been integrated with the mouse tracking system.
+The integration allows for synchronous tracking of both mouse movements and eye gaze, providing  insights into the relationship between visual attention and mouse control.

-## Gaze Tracking Technologies
+## Gaze Tracking

 The system supports three different methods for gaze tracking:

-1. **Webcam-based tracking** - Uses computer vision techniques to detect eye movements from a standard webcam
+1. **Webcam-based tracking** - Uses computer vision techniques to detect eye movements from a standard webcam needs a lot of calibration at this stage and we are not even sure if it will work in a real scenario but if it does we can create a simple app to collect data from the user**
-2. **Tobii eye tracker** - Supports professional-grade eye tracking hardware for maximum precision
+2. **Tobii eye tracker** - Supports eye tracking hardware for maximum precision
 3. **Dummy tracking** - Simulates gaze data for testing and development purposes

 ## How Gaze Tracking Works